With hundreds of top-selling cars to choose from, it can be hard to sift through all the different options when shopping for a new car.

-- Impressive range of standard safety features.
+- Impressive range of standard safety features

 - Less cargo than some other sedans

-- Engineered more for street use than off-road adventures.
+- Engineered more for street use than off-road adventures

-It is highly rated for comfort, safety and ease of maintenance and boasts the kind of sporty handling and driver visibility that makes driving fun.
+Stylish with great fuel-efficiency and easy on the eyes, the C-HR doesn’t pull any punches in the small SUV category.
+It’s highly rated for comfort, safety and ease of maintenance and boasts the kind of sporty handling and driver visibility that makes driving fun.

 - Exceptional range of safety technology